Production-grade contextual bandits at decisions/sec.

-Gittins is an opinionated, highly optimised contextual bandit engine that aims to address the practical considerations with such systems, based my experience working with bandit problems.
+Gittins is an opinionated, highly optimised contextual bandit engine that aims to address the practical considerations with such systems, based on my experience working with bandit problems.
 It stands on the shoulders of giants, in particular Vowpal Wabbit, and adheres strictly to a design in support of real-world production use.
 Gittins is not a research tool.

 These concepts are discussed throughout this document, which serves both as an introduction to bandits and as technical documentation for Gittins.
 I encourage the reader to read the whole document once; once you have understood the concepts on a broad level, use the table of contents below to jump to sections you need to reference.